 The developer of the proposed Copper Mill mixed-use development in Davis Square released four new designs on Tuesday in response to criticism about the projectโ€™s scale from area residents and MassHousing, the state agency that must approve the development.

 All of the options offer 500 units.
 One of the four options is 26 stories, the same number as in the original proposal.
 A second is 25 stories, a third has three tiers, ranging from 17 to 24 stories, and the fourth has interlocking buildings of 15, 23 and 24 stories.
-The retail podium of the designs range from 2 to 4 levels.
+The retail podiums of the designs range from two to four levels.

 Andrew Flynn, Copper Millโ€™s CEO, issued a statement that said in part โ€œThe spectrum of design concepts is intended to represent different composites based on the aggregated feedback that we have received.โ€